Windows App SDK

 Over time, we plan to make further investments in the Windows App SDK that remove more distinctions between the different app models.
 The Windows App SDK will include both WinRT APIs and native C APIs.

-Consistent support across Windows versions
+Consistent experience across Windows versions